 In a TBA-eligible UMBS pool, nonstandard loans are each limited to 10% of the issue date UPB of a TBA-eligible UMBS pool.
 If loans with more than one of the nonstandard characteristics are included in the same TBA-eligible UMBS pool, the sum of the issue date UPB of two or more of the loans with nonstandard characteristics may not exceed 15% of the total issue date UPB of the pool.
 The 15% cumulative limitation, however, does not apply to high-balance loans.

 For pools with greater than 10% concentrations of nonstandard loans, see the Pool Prefix Glossary for the applicable pool prefixes.
-Nonstandard loans may be delivered into existing MBS commitments and may use the same base guaranty fee as those used for the lender’s standard conforming mortgage loans.
+Nonstandard loans may be delivered into existing MBS commitments and may use the same base guaranty fee as those used for the lender’s standard conforming loans.

 Lenders may deliver loans with the nonstandard characteristics described above into Fannie Majors TBA-eligible UMBS pools.
 For Fannie Majors requirements, see C3-6-01, Parameters for Pooling Loans Into Fannie Majors.